-

 The natural trumpet is an ideal pedagogical tool for both teaching and learning brass because it limits the variables.
 It puts the focus on the development of fundamental techniques and aural skills, which are critical for success on all modern brass instruments.
 Furthermore, its simplicity and approachability makes it an ideal teaching/learning tool for brass players and non-brass players alike.
 Learn More

-2. Interdisciplinary Curriculum
+2. Interdisciplinary learning

 The Brass for Beginners® curriculum uses a story-driven interdisciplinary approach that traces the development of lip-blown instruments from prehistory through the ancient world.
 It is perhaps the only general music method that explores the origins and development of music itself, and it offers a treasure trove of supplementary learning activities including cross-curricular, student-centered, collaborative, and social and emotional learning (SEL).